edinburgh-napier/SET09102/notes/unit5_testing/frameworks.md

 4. **`Assert.Null` / `Assert.NotNull`**

     These assertions verify whether an object is null or not null.
-They’re useful for testing methods that return optional values, objects that may not be initialized, or error handling scenarios.
+They’re useful for testing methods that return optional values, objects that may not be initialised, or error handling scenarios.

     ```c#